arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 <a name="Exercise1"></a>
 ### Exercise 1: Creating Virtual Machines for IIS ###

-In this exercise, you will learn how to create a Virtual Machine in Windows Azure.
+In this exercise, you will learn how to create a Virtual Machine in Microsoft Azure.
 Then, you will configure an Internet Information Server adding roles to use later on in this lab.

 <a name="Ex1Task1"></a>
 #### Task 1 - Creating IIS Virtual Machines ####

 In this task, you will provision a Virtual Machine and configure the Load Balancing to host an MVC4 application.

-1. Open Internet Explorer and browse to [https://manage.windowsazure.com/](https://manage.windowsazure.com/) to enter the Windows Azure portal.
+1. Open Internet Explorer and browse to [https://manage.windowsazure.com/](https://manage.windowsazure.com/) to enter the Microsoft Azure portal.
 Then, log in with your credentials.

 1. In the menu located at the bottom, select **New | Compute | Virtual Machine | From Gallery** to start creating a new virtual machine.